dapr/docs/daprdocs/content/en/developing-applications/building-blocks/bindings/howto-bindings.md

 Output bindings enable you to invoke external resources without taking dependencies on special SDK or libraries.
 An output binding represents a resource that Dapr uses to invoke and send messages to.

-For a complete sample demonstrating output bindings, [walk through our quickstart](https://github.com/dapr/quickstarts/tree/master/tutorials/bindings).
+For a complete sample demonstrating output bindings, [walk through the tutorial](https://github.com/dapr/quickstarts/tree/master/tutorials/bindings).

 <img src="/images/building-block-output-binding-example.png" width=1000 alt="Diagram showing bindings of example service">

-We use a Kafka binding for the examples in this guide.
+This guide uses a Kafka binding as an example.
 You can find your preferred binding spec from [the list of bindings components]({{< ref setup-bindings >}}).

 ## Create a binding